-The Parish has expanded rapidly over the last 25 years but the investment in core infrastructure, such as sewerage, water supply and surface water run-off has been more limited.
-Recent extreme weather events, especially extreme episodes of rainfall, which are expected to increase in frequency during the plan period, have demonstrated that the core infrastructure in the Parish is at, or close to capacity.

-Rainwater run-off down the main road through the village and ponding of water on the road near to Will Pool are two particular issues.
+- 10.1.1 The Parish has expanded rapidly over the last 25 years but the investment in core infrastructure, such as sewerage, water supply and surface water run-off has been more limited.
+Recent extreme weather events, especially extreme episodes of rainfall, which are expected to increase in frequency during the plan period, have demonstrated that the core infrastructure in the Parish is at, or close to capacity. - 10.1.2 Rainwater run-off down the main road through the village and ponding of water on the road near to Will Pool are two particular issues.
 Flooding of fields and especially close to the River Eden occurred during the winter of 2015/16.
-The objective of the Plan will be to prevent the current situation from worsening by ensuring adequate provision of sewerage and run-off water drainage for new developments (see Eden Local Plan DEV4).
+The objective of the Plan will be to prevent the current situation from worsening by ensuring adequate provision of sewerage and run-off water drainage for new developments.
 It is important this is achieved without overstretching existing systems.
-Applicants are also directed to LNP policy B5 where the conversion of redundant buildings requires the provision of new or additional infrastructure.
+The Plan will also limit areas of hard-standing and promote the use of sustainable drainage systems where proposals come forward.
+Applicants are also directed to policy B5 which is also relevant to the provision of infrastructure.

+Policy I1: Infrastructure Capacity

+Applicants will need to demonstrate that adequate provision for sewerage and surface water run-off has been made with regard to any new proposals.
+They will also need to demonstrate that their solutions do not compound problems already evident through overstretching existing systems.
+Areas of hard-standing will need to be mitigated through the provision of suitable sustainable drainage systems.
-Parking within the village is limited by the nature of many of the properties and by the character of the road layout.

-Increased ownership of vehicles, paucity of public transport alternatives and the extent of commuting to workplaces outside the Parish have all contributed to the large number of cars parked in the village, especially after 6pm.

-The volume of traffic passing up and down the main road through the village, while not large, in comparison with urban areas, has been raised as an issue of community concern.
+- 10.1.3 Parking within the village is limited by the nature of many of the properties and by the character of the road layout. - 10.1.4 Increased ownership of vehicles, paucity of public transport alternatives and the extent of commuting to workplaces outside the Parish have all contributed to the large number of cars parked in the village, especially after 6pm. - 10.1.5 The volume of traffic passing up and down the main road through the village, while not large, in comparison with urban areas, has been raised as an issue of community concern.
 Rather than impose a raft of policies unlikely to have any impact on an already existing problem, the plan will seek to reduce the problem over a longer period through a number of measures under the aegis of the Parish Council.
-New schemes will need to demonstrate a significant commitment to reducing parking on the main thoroughfares in the village.

-- The Parish Council will engage with other bodies, such as the Highways Agency, Cumbria County Council and Eden District Council, to identify schemes and proposals which may help to reduce the pressure on parking. - To develop a long term 'Parking and Traffic Strategy' setting-out measures to be implemented.

-- Schemes identified in the Parking and Traffic Strategy may be implemented, in part, through conditions attached to schemes coming forward. - 4) Parking alleviation schemes will not be suitable if they diminish the character of the village, or conflict with the provisions of the Design Guide. - 5) New schemes will demonstrate a commitment to minimising any increase in traffic-flow along the main road through the village.
+New schemes will need to demonstrate a significant commitment to reducing parking on the main thoroughfares in the village. - The Parish Council will engage with other bodies, such as the Highways Agency, Cumbria County Council and Eden District Council, to identify schemes and proposals which may help to reduce the pressure on parking. - 2) To develop a long term 'Parking and Traffic Strategy' setting-out measures to be implemented. - Schemes identified in the Parking and Traffic Strategy may be implemented, in part, through conditions attached to schemes coming forward. - 4) Parking alleviation schemes will not be suitable if they diminish the character of the village, or conflict with the provisions of the Design Guide. - 5) New schemes will demonstrate a commitment to minimising any increase in traffic-flow along the main road through the village.
 This may be through supporting increased public transport provision, especially at peak times, or through other measures deemed appropriate.

-Policy I1: Parking and traffic
+Policy I2: Parking and traffic